CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Evaluation

 \subsubsection{Policy}

-The observations contain RGB images from a wrist-mounted and a third-person camera, the robot's end-effector pose and gripper state, and a language command.
-The policy generates action chunks of length~$H=16$ and applies~$h=8$ actions to the robot at a control frequency of~$20\,\si{\Hz}$ before replanning.
-We adopt a diffusion transformer~(DiT)~\cite{dit_policy} architecture with adaptive layer normalization~(adaLN)~\cite{dit} conditioning for our pre-trained base policy, as visualized in~\Cref{fig:dit_linear}.
-We leverage pre-trained DINOv2~\cite{dinov2} and CLIP~\cite{clip} models as vision and text encoders, respectively, and keep their parameters frozen during continual learning.
-The visual and language features, as well as the proprioceptive state, are first projected into tokens of the same dimension through linear layers before they are fed into the transformer backbone.
-We consider two different DiT variants, which are illustrated in~\Cref{fig:dit_linear}.
-DiT-EncDec has an encoder-decoder backbone~\cite{dit_policy}, and adapters can be added to all transformer layers in the encoder and the decoder.
-DiT-Dec uses a decoder-only backbone~\cite{dit_policy}, and adapters can be added to the linear projection layer of the encoder and the transformer layers in the decoder.
-To evaluate \fw for different generative modeling techniques, we train DiT-Dec with the flow matching loss~\eqref{eq:flow_matching_loss} and DiT-EncDec with a denoising diffusion objective~\cite{ho2020denoising, chi2023diffusion}.
+The observations contain RGB images from wrist and third-person cameras, the end-effector pose and gripper state, and a language command.
+The policy generates chunks of~$H=16$ end-effector displacement actions, and the first~$h=8$ actions are sent to a Cartesian controller~\cite{pro2026crisp} at a frequency of~15$\,\si{\Hz}$ (20$\,\si{\Hz}$ in simulation).
+For our pre-trained base VLA, we adopt a decoder-only diffusion transformer~(DiT-Dec)~\cite{dit_policy} architecture with 6 transformer layers and adaptive layer normalization~(AdaLN)~\cite{dit} conditioning, as visualized in~\Cref{fig:dit_linear}.
+We leverage pre-trained DINOv2~\cite{dinov2} and CLIP~\cite{clip} vision and text encoders, freezing them during continual learning.
+The visual and language features, as well as the proprioceptive state, are first projected into tokens of the same dimension via linear layers before being fed into the transformer backbone.
+Adapters can be added to the linear projection layer of the encoder and the transformer layers in the decoder.
+As an ablation, we also consider an encoder-decoder backbone~(DiT-EncDec), for which adapters can be added to all 12 transformer layers.
 Our training hyperparameters are provided in~\Cref{tab:hyperparams}.
-Both VLA variants have approximately~200M base parameters.
+Training takes about one hour per simulation task and five hours per real-world task on an NVIDIA RTX 5090 GPU.